Key takeaways

 Playing an instrument

 We recommend introductory lessons in a musical instrument for all students.
 The piano is a good choice for children, as it facilitates the learning of notes and requires less skill to produce decent-sounding music.
 Our family uses a digital piano, which is relatively affordable, takes up less space and can be played at low volume or on headphones.
 The recorder is an even more budget-friendly option which is also easy to learn.
-A variety of options exist for obtaining lessons, from formal music schools (expensive) to freelance music instructors and online lessons (more affordable).

 If your child enjoys practicing a musical instrument, that's great!
 Continue lessons and allocate time for practice as long as he or she wishes.
-If not, we suggest continuing lessons long enough to learn the fundamentals (perhaps three months of weekly lessons) and then stop.
+If not, we suggest continuing lessons long enough to learn the fundamentals (perhaps three to six months of weekly lessons) and then stop.
 Continue music appreciation activities in either case.